Nusinersen: History

 Nusinersen was developed in a collaboration between Adrian Krainer at Cold Spring Harbor Laboratory and Ionis Pharmaceuticals (formerly called Isis Pharmaceuticals).
-Initial work of target discovery of nusinersen was done by Dr. Ravindra Singh and co-workers at the University of Massachusetts Medical School funded by Cure SMA.
+Initial work of target discovery of nusinersen was done by Ravindra N. Singh and co-workers at the University of Massachusetts Medical School funded by Cure SMA.

 Starting in 2012, Ionis partnered with Biogen on development and, in 2015, Biogen acquired an exclusive license to the drug for a US$75 million license fee, milestone payments up to US$150 million, and tiered royalties thereafter; Biogen also paid the costs of development subsequent to taking the license.
 The license to Biogen included licenses to intellectual property that Ionis had acquired from Cold Spring Harbor Laboratory and University of Massachusetts.

 In November 2016, the new drug application was accepted under the FDA's priority review process on the strength of the Phase III trial and the unmet need, and was also accepted for review at the European Medicines Agency (EMA) at that time.
 It was approved by the FDA in December 2016 and by EMA in May 2017 as the first drug to treat SMA.
-Subsequently, nusinersen was approved to treat SMA in Canada (July 2017), Japan (July 2017), Brasil (August 2017), Switzerland (September 2017), and China (February 2019).
+Subsequently, nusinersen was approved to treat SMA in Canada (July 2017), Japan (July 2017), Brazil (August 2017), Switzerland (September 2017), and China (February 2019).

+In 2023, additional clinical trials continued to validate the efficacy of nusinersen, particularly emphasizing the benefits of early intervention.
+The trials demonstrated significant improvements in motor function and survival rates among infants with SMA Type 1, underscoring the importance of prompt treatment to achieve optimal clinical outcomes.